LionelBeato/kubernetes-guide-tts/README.md

 ## 2. Login and Setup ##

-Make sure your logged in before you continue and have used your api key.
+Make sure you're logged in before you continue and have used your api key.
 The login command will look something like this (note that your values will be different):

 ```

 ibmcloud login -a cloud.ibm.com -r us-east --apikey d7c8a8762ad22ac5161f3a74170c2017

 ```

-Run the following command using the id for your cluster(again, your value will be different):
+Run the following command using the id for your cluster (again, your value will be different):

 ```

 ibmcloud ks cluster config --cluster bsladm9d055ugh4ehitg

 ```